 Online (Zoom)

-This two-hour course will provide an introduction to Modes administration processes and include techniques such as:
+This course will provide an introduction to Modes administration processes and include techniques such as:

 Attendees should have completed the Modes for Beginners and Advanced Modes courses, or have equivalent experience of navigating, searching, editing and creating Modes records.